Code-Institute-Submissions/EliteFitness/README.md

 # Acknowledgements

 * I took inspiration for this website and the gym ethos from the gym I am a memeber of, [Rory Skerrit Fitness Limerick](https://www.facebook.com/pages/category/Fitness-Boot-Camp/Rory-Skerritt-Fitness-Limerick-104753844210216/).
 They specialise in small group personal training.
+* The Code Institute Slack community for their advice.
+* My mentor for his advice, suggestions and feedback.